AGO: State could bring fines over social distancing orders

 MONTPELIER – Repeated violations of the governor’s social distancing mandates during the COVID-19 pandemic may be met with fines, according to a new directive issued by the Vermont Attorney General’s Office Friday.

-For most Vermonters, the directive will result in, at most, requests from law enforcement to follow social distancing guidelines issued under Gov. Phil Scott’s “Stay Home, Stay Safe” order limiting public life to certain “essential” activities and business, like grocery shopping or exercise.
+For most Vermonters, the directive will result in, at most, requests from law enforcement to follow social distancing guidelines issued under Gov. Phil Scott’s “Stay Home, Stay Safe” order limiting public life to certain “essential” activities, like grocery shopping or exercise.

 In some cases, those requests could come with additional education regarding the governor’s orders and notice that continued noncompliance could bring fines.